 Inequitable distribution, the court will look to a number of factors to determine what kind of property distribution would be fair to both parties.
 Complications can come up when a couple owns the complex property or assets that are difficult to appraise or classify.
 Divorce cases can also become complicated when one spouse alleges that the other is attempting to conceal marital assets.
 Our lawyers can help in all of these scenarios and can discuss possibilities for moving forward in your divorce case.

 Many people who get divorced in Lakeview have concerns about financial issues such as spousal support, the division of marital property, and child support.
 We routinely represent clients in complex divorce cases involving high-value assets and substantial liabilities.
 When you need assistance enforcing an existing divorce order, our Lakeview divorce attorneys are here to help.
 Do not hesitate to get in touch with an advocate at our firm.
-Contact the Arami Law Office today for more information.
+Contact Arami Law, Inc. today for more information.

 To request a consultation, please fill out all fields, and we will follow up with you